aistomin/jenkins-sdk/README.md

 `com.github.aistomin.jenkins.fake` you can create stubs/fakes of Jenkins installation.

+## Have you found bug?
+We've tested our code using Jenkins ver.
+1.609.1.
+We're not robots and bugs are possible :) Don't hesitate to [create and issue](https://github.com/aistomin/jenkins-sdk/issues/new).
+It will help to make our project better.
+Thanks in advance.

 ## How to contribute?

 Do you want to help us with this project?
-Please, fork the repository, make changes, submit a pull request.
+Please: fork the repository, make changes, submit a pull request.
 We promise to review your changes same day and apply to the `master` branch, if they look correct.